JohnBetaCode/CarND-P2-Advanced_Lane_Lines_Finding/CarND-P2-Advanced_Lane_Lines_Finding.md

 <!-- Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center. -->

-**Step 9**: Finally, the function `fit_polynomial()` is used to detect the right and left lane line.
-This function start in bottom of image with a window center in the points p3->pp3 and p4-->pp4, for left and right window respectively.
+**Step 9**: Finally, the function `fit_polynomial()` is used to detect the right and left lane lines.
+This function start in bottom of image with a window center in the points p3->pp3 and p4-->pp4 for the left and right windows respectively.
 Then using the binary mask obtained in **step 8** the pixels in the window area are extracted.
-Due to in images there's no a previous polynomial fitting to center the iteration of windows, the windows will be centered if the amount of pixel are superior to a threshold.
-If there's no enough pixels in the window area, then a second binary mask will be obtained moving the value of V for HSV color model, this is good when the light conditions change suddenly or the road surface is too illuminated.
+Due to in images there's no a previous polynomial fitting to center the windows in an iteration, the windows will be centered if the amount of pixel are superior to a threshold value.
+If there's no enough pixels in the window area then a second binary mask will be obtained moving the value of V of the HSV color space model, this is good when the light conditions change suddenly or the road surface is too illuminated.
 More heuristic is used in this step but it will not be explained so as not to extend this report.

 <img src="./writeup_files/img_proj_binary_mask_lane_lines.gif" alt="drawing" width="400"/>